bjornum/tes/README.md

 7. Change the Page Theme
 Changing the colour theme of the page globally, to instantly make the project unique.
 - More INFO coming.

+8. Language Selector
+It works out of the box.
+If wanting to add new flags, then simply upload them to the assets/flags/ folder.
+Make sure they are 59x59 and in png form.

 .....